ClickCease Nervous System Function | Anatomy & Physiology – Dr. Morse's Herbal Health Club

 Being integral to all systems and functions in the body, when the nervous system is taxed, other systems are compromised.
 For example, in moments of fight or flight, when cortisol is pumping through the blood, the immune and digestive systems are suppressed, the heart speeds up, and the bladder constricts.
 Now imagine what that looks like for someone who is constantly triggering their fight or flight response: Immune insufficiency, digestive distress and urinary imbalances could all be signs that point to nervous system overwhelm.

 Of course, it can be challenging to keep your cool when facing the pressures of daily life.
-We’re just hoping that through a basic understanding of this complex system and with the help of some supportive herbs, you can navigate your way to a more blissful existence.
+We’re hoping that through a basic understanding of this complex system, you can navigate your way to a more blissful existence.

 Nervous System Anatomy